-Finding fun, unique activities for kids that won’t cost you an arm and a leg is not an easy task these days.
+Finding fun, unique activities for kids that won’t cost you an arm and a leg is not easy.
 I was invited to a media preview of Jurassic Quest in Birmingham, Alabama.
-I also ended up taking my kids on my own dime.
+I also ended up taking my kids on my dime.
 Read on to find out if it’s worth the cost to attend this experience in my Jurassic Quest review.

 What is Jurassic Quest?

-First of all, you may be wondering what on earth Jurassic Quest is.
+First, you may be wondering what in the world Jurassic Quest is.
 It is, at its core, an interactive exhibit for dinosaur fans of all ages.
 Jurassic Quest features animatronic dinosaurs, ridable dinosaurs, a fossil dig, and more.

 A secondary exhibit called Ancient Oceans is part of your admission ticket.
 It features animatronic sea creatures which are now extinct.